About FJP / Frequently Asked Questions

 What exactly does Tides do for FJP

-FJP raises funds through grants and donations from independent funders.
+FJP raises funds through private foundation grants and donations from independent funders.
 Tides serves as the fiscal steward of these funds, advising on compliance with nonprofit regulations and managing financial transactions related to FJP.

 Does Tides control Fair and Just Prosecution’s activities or policy positions?